-Developer Tools (simply DevTools) are built-in tools in modern browsers to make developers’ lives easier.
+Developer Tools (simply DevTools) are tools integrated into modern browsers to make developers’ lives easier.

-They allow us to analyze, debug, and optimize both JavaScript code and other elements of our web applications.
+They allow us to analyze, debug, and optimize both JavaScript code and other elements of your web applications.

-Learning to use them can save you time and effort when it comes to troubleshooting or improving your code.
+In web development, they are going to become your best friends.
+Learning how to use them will save you time and effort when solving problems or improving your code.

 So let’s take a look 👇